 - In a small bowl combine the chia seeds with 1/3 cup of water.
 Mix and let sit for 5 minutes to allow the chia seeds to gel.

 - Spoon the batter into the muffin tins until about 2/3 of the way full.
 Bake for 18-20 minutes or until a toothpick inserted into the center comes out clean.
-Let cool slightly before eating.
+Let cool slightly before transferring to cooling rack.